 If you have a personality that is good at sales and networking, you can earn money by finding good real estate deals and referring them to other people who are looking for investment opportunities.

-The market conditions for finding a real estate deal can either be easy or difficult depending on where you are working.
+The market conditions for finding a real estate deal can be easy or difficult, depending on where you work.
 However, one thing is for sure.
 There are always investors looking for opportunities in the real estate market.
-If you’re searching for opportunities to earn thousands in referral fees by building a network, it will take some time to find the right deals.
+If you’re searching for opportunities to earn thousands in referral fees by building a network, finding the right deals will take some time.

 To sell your home, you can either sign an Option Agreement or a Purchase Agreement to give the buyer the option to purchase the home.
 For more information on this topic, please read this blog post.